« WikiScanner reveals biased edits of Wikipedia | Main | Seam carving and image resizing »

 In other words you are saying that mind is a word for certain physical phenomena.
 Which physical phenomena?
 The ones that

-a certain sort of
+we associate witha certain sort of

 self-awareness.